robojames/Probabilistic_Conduction/README.txt

 Probabilistic Conduction

--- Purpose is to use the monte carlo simulation to solve nummerically for the temperature field of a two-dimensional plate
+-- Purpose is to use the Monte Carlo Probabilistic Simulation technique to solve numerically for the temperature field of a two-dimensional plate

 Licensed under MIT